The Clackamas Dogs Foundation provides support and assistance in order to advance dog welfare in Clackamas County.

 The Clackamas Dogs Foundation has partnered with Clackamas County Dog Services to provide an emergency vet care fund for dogs that come in needing extensive medical attention.
 The foundation has allocated $20,000 to this fund annually and has already helped multiple dogs with ailments such as broken bones to bladder stones.

-Dog Training and Adoptability
+Foster, Training and Adoptability

 Clackamas County Dog Services accepts all homeless and stray dogs in Clackamas County, meaning lots of dogs come in under-socialized and untrained.
 CDF has allotted funding for training resources to support Clackamas County Dog Services!
 This will be yet another option to help dogs learn better behaviors to increase their chances for adoption and finding new homes!